IE-bank-team/ie-bank-infrastructure/modules/network/nat-gateway/README.md

 ### Example 2: _Combine a generated and provided Public IP Prefix_

-This example shows how you can provide a Public IP Prefix to the module, while also generating one in the module.
+This example shows how you can provide a Public IP Prefix to the module, while also generating uno in the module.

 <details>